Montana-Media-Arts/webDesignFall2024/_docs/topic-07/05-media-mgmnt/page-03.md

 </div>
 <br><br>

 Hovering your cursor over the download link will show you the file's size.
-Most videos give you the two required options you need: H.264 (`.mp4`) and an open-source type (`.ogg`).
+Most videos give you the two required options: H.264 (`.mp4`) and an open-source type (`.ogg`).

 <img src="../img/download-video-archive.png" alt="Hovering mouse over download icons" title="Downloading with Archive.org" width="400" />